 Marketers who care about inbound calls need more context.
 They want to see all the touchpoints that led to a call, and what happened during the call so they know what action to take after the call.

-Call intelligence offers the type of data and metrics from phone calls that you’ve become accustomed to getting from digital touchpoints.
-Just like you track clicks from an email campaign, call intelligence provides data from inbound calls like call outcomes, duration, call volume, customer demographics and, of course, keyword attribution that allow marketers to precisely target advertising that drives phone calls.
+Call analytics designed for marketers offers the type of data and metrics from phone calls that you’ve become accustomed to getting from digital touchpoints.
+Just like you track clicks from an email campaign, call tracking provides data from inbound calls like call outcomes, duration, call volume, customer demographics and, of course, keyword attribution that allow you to precisely target advertising that drives phone calls.

-As you dive into marketing technology that provides call data, you will find that it comes in a couple of basic flavors: call tracking and call intelligence.
+As you dive into marketing technology that provides call data, you will find that there are some more basic, traditional solutions and modern AI-powered platforms.
 Here’s what you need to know before making a decision.

 Traditional call tracking: